 - 1 Tbsp sesame seeds

 - Preheat your oven to 400F.
-Then, cut the brussel sprouts into quarters and mince your garlic.
+Then, cut the brussels sprouts into quarters and mince your garlic.

 - Spray a large baking tray with cooking spray or oil to coat.
-Next, add your brussel sprouts and minced garlic to the pan and toss with the avocado oil, salt, & pepper.
-Roast in the oven for 20 minutes until the brussel sprouts are browned and beginning to crisp.
+Next, add your brussels sprouts and minced garlic to the pan and toss with the avocado oil, salt, & pepper.
+Roast in the oven for 20 minutes until the brussels sprouts are browned and beginning to crisp.

-- Remove the brussel sprouts from the oven and stir.
-Preheat the oven to 475 and add the brussel sprouts bake to the oven.
+- Remove the brussels sprouts from the oven and stir.
+Preheat the oven to 475 and add the brussels sprouts bake to the oven.
 Cook an additional 5-8 minutes.
 Watch closely to make sure they do not burn.

 - Top with sesame seeds and serve.
 Enjoy!

 - This makes enough servings for 4 people to enjoy as a side.
-Recipe can easily be doubled, just make sure to use an extra pan to bake the brussel sprouts as you don’t will get uneven cooking if the pan is overcrowded.
+Recipe can easily be doubled, just make sure to use an extra pan to bake the brussels sprouts as you don't will get uneven cooking if the pan is overcrowded.